 Poisoning

-Poisoning accidents in the home can be caused by things such as household chemicals, medicines, alcohol, tobacco and plants.
+Poisonings at home can be caused by household chemicals, medicines, alcohol, tobacco and plants.
 Never wait for symptoms to appear if you suspect poisoning.
-Call 112 immediately and request the Poisons Information Centre.
+Call 112 immediately and ask for the Poisons Information Centre.

 Updated